citation-file-format/citation-file-format/index.md

   volume                      Integer                                                             The volume of the periodical in which a work appeared

-  volume&#x2011;title            String                                                            The title of the volume in which the work appeared
+  volume-title                String                                                              The title of the volume in which the work appeared

   year                        Integer                                                             The year in which a work has been published

-  year&#x2011;original           Integer                                                             The year of the original publication
+  year-original               Integer                                                             The year of the original publication

   ----------------------- ----------------------------------------- ---------------------------------------------------------------------------------------------------------------------------
 Table: Complete list of CFF keys.